CW: drowning, drug use, implied mental health issues, racism/classism, disordered eating

 He chomped down a little harder than he had to on his ginger, trying not to look offended.
 “Leave it to you to make it sound ridiculous.
 And no, that’s not it.
 It’s — Hey,” he caught himself slightly feebly.
 “I don’t have to explain this to you!”

 “I work for you.
 Is this the time to get funny about information?
 Especially when everybody already knows it,” she added.
 She was smirking, which was just the cherry on top of this whole blasted encounter, wasn’t it?
 The confidence kept throwing him.
+They kept wandering back into her territory and out of his, and then the tables got turned on him again.

 “For their own reasons,” he said with a grumble, “they want feral magic to succeed in whatever it’s trying to do, yes.”